AN

 Problem statement

-Modeling commerce workflows is mostly about handling edge cases: permission checks, inventory assumptions, order transitions, and keeping endpoints coherent as the system grows.
+Modeling commerce workflows is mostly about handling edge cases correctly: permission checks, inventory assumptions, order transitions, and keeping endpoints coherent and extensible as business logic grows.

 Architecture breakdown

-• - Relational schema design optimized for checkout and order history workflows
+• - Relational schema optimized for checkout state transitions and order history workflows

-• - RESTful resource design with validation and predictable status handling
+• - RESTful resource design with explicit validation and predictable HTTP status handling

 Tech stack explanation